ch3n9w/sway/README.md

 Do not use alacritty any more, kitty is just more advanced.

-Using the Tokyonight theme and Hack Nerd Font, the profile file has been given
+Using the Tokyonight theme and Firacode Nerd Font, the profile file has been given

 ### browser(firefox)